breadrock1/doc-searcher/README.md

 # Doc-Searcher

-Doc-Searcher is a simple and flexible document search application, leveraging the capabilities of Rust and Elasticsearch (by default) to provide efficient and effective full-text search in documents.
+Doc-Searcher is the simple and flexible searching documents application, leveraging the capabilities of Rust and Elasticsearch (by default) to provide efficient and effective full-text search in documents.
 This project aims to offer a straightforward solution for indexing and searching through a large corpus of documents with the speed and accuracy provided by Elasticsearch.

-The main goal - implement simple but powerful system of storing and indexing documents with searching functionality (full-text, semantic).
+The main goal is implement simple and powerful system of storing and indexing documents with searching functionality (full-text, semantic).
 I decided to use elasticsearch as default searching engine, but you may use own solutions by implementing several async traits for Tantivy, QDrant or own solution:

- - CacherService      - API of doc-notifier service interactions;
+ - CacherService      - API of caching service like Redis;
- - EmbeddingsService  - API of doc-notifier service interactions;
+ - EmbeddingsService  - API of embeddings service;
- - MetricsService     - API of metrics to monitoring;
+ - MetricsService     - API of metrics to monitoring like prometheus;
  - StorageService     - API (CRUD) of indexed folders and documents;
  - SearcherService    - API of searcher functionalities (fulltext, vector, similar).